-33 NPPF paragraph 170 34 NPPF paragraph 174
+31 NPPF paragraph 174

-In April 2020 Haslemere Vision commissioned GS Ecology and GPM Ecology to undertake a desk-based review of the ecological data held by the Surrey, Sussex and Hampshire Biodiversity Record Centres to identify key ecological features and wildlife corridors within the Plan area.
-Key findings are presented in the accompanying report 'A Biodiversity Audit of Haslemere's Ecological Network, November 2020'.
+32 NPPF paragraph 179

+- 3.79 Significant biodiversity assets within and in close proximity to the Plan area include a number of European, nationally and locally designated sites (Figs 8a-b).
+Parts of the Plan area also fall within two Biodiversity Opportunity Areas (BOAs) descriptions of which can be found in Appendix 2.
+The Surrey Nature Partnership identifies BOAs as the most important areas for wildlife conservation in Surrey, where the main aim is to restore biodiversity at a landscape level through the protection, restoration and creation of priority habitats.
+The Ecological Network consists of Internationally designated Wildlife Sites; Nationally designated Wildlife Sites; Local Wildlife Sites; Protected and Priority Species and their habitats; Priority habitats; Ancient Woodland; rivers, streams and ponds; Wildlife Corridors (particularly those shown on Figure 9) and Local Green Spaces and Green Fingers identified in Policy H11. - 3.80 Haslemere contains a variety of habitats including coniferous and deciduous woodland (much of which is "ancient woodland" meaning it has been wooded since at least 1600) heathland, the River Wey and its tributaries and other Priority Habitats such as acid grassland and traditional orchards.
+The area supports a number of internationally and nationally important species including at least twelve species of bat, the European dormouse and the Nightjar.
+Many of these are protected under national and international law.
+Unfortunately, many species have disappeared including the water vole, once common on the River Wey, and the Great Crested Newt which has not been recorded in the Plan area for many years.
+There are exciting plans afoot to redress this situation including the National Trust project to re-introduce the beaver, an iconic keystone species, at Valewood. - 3.81 In April 2020 Haslemere Vision commissioned GS Ecology and GPM Ecology to undertake a desk-based review of the ecological data held by the Surrey, Sussex and Hampshire Biodiversity Record Centres to identify key ecological features and wildlife corridors within the Plan area.
+The main findings are presented in the accompanying report 'A Biodiversity Audit of Haslemere's Ecological Network, November 2020'.
 An overview map showing designated wildlife sites and the putative wildlife corridors that connect them is provided in Figure 9.
-Larger scale maps of different parts of the Plan area are provided in Appendix 3 with descriptions of the identified wildlife corridors.

-The wildlife corridors shown are not intended to be exhaustive and there may be other corridors not yet identified.
-Further work to identify and characterise Haslemere's ecological network is planned in a second phase project.

-The corridors have been divided by broad habitat type and separated into major and minor corridors, within and outside the settlement boundaries.
+Individual maps for different parts of the Plan area are provided in Appendix 3 along with brief descriptions of the identified wildlife corridors. - 3.82 The wildlife corridors shown are not intended to be exhaustive and there may be other corridors not yet identified.
+Further work to identify and characterise Haslemere's ecological network is planned in a second phase of the project. - 3.83 The corridors have been divided by broad habitat type and separated into major and minor corridors and those within and outside of the settlement boundaries.
 They are shown on the maps as strips of varying widths with major corridors being wider than minor ones and those within the settlement boundaries being narrower than those without.
 Whilst they are not intended to be a fixed width this policy seeks to retain and enhance them including by augmenting them (for example through new tree or hedge planting) and by buffering them from new development.
 It is expected that major corridors will have a minimum of a 10m buffer of semi natural vegetation either side and minor corridors a minimum of a 5m, although in places where there is already built form or hardstanding this width may be reduced.
+It is expected that a buffer will also be retained around the other components of the green network particularly those listed in the policy.